 Tenshin Fletcher Roshi

 Charles Tenshin Fletcher, Roshi, was born in Manchester in 1955 and went to study with Maezumi,Roshi in 1979 at Zen Center of Los Angeles.
 He received Dharma Transmission in 1994.
 In 1995 he took over as Abbot of Yokoji Zen Mountain Center where he still teaches today.
 He received Inka (fully independent teacher) in 2006 from Genpo Merzel, Roshi.
 Since 1995 he has been one of the first western dendokyoshi.(foreign trained Soto representative priests).
-He has several successors including Keizan, Sensei who received transmission in 2008.
+He has several successors including Keizan who received Inka in 2019.
 He has been involved with the White Plum British sangha since it’s inception in 1980.